kulakovskyi/angular-portfolio-layout/README.md

 - **GitHub Code Snippets**: The app features a service that fetches and displays active code snippets from GitHub.
 - **Contact Form**: A contact form is implemented using reactive forms for efficient handling of user input.
 - **Email Submission**: Users can submit messages via the contact form, with email submissions facilitated through reactive forms.

+## Admin Panel
+- **Firebase Admin Console**: An admin panel is implemented on Firebase for convenient management.
+- **Portfolio Editing**: Initial portfolio editing functionality is available through the admin panel.
+- **Route**: Admin panel can be accessed via the route `/admin`.

 ## Cross-Browser Compatibility
 The application is designed to work seamlessly across all resolutions and is fully compatible with various web browsers.